boa-constructor/frontend-react-app/INTRO_VIDEO_SCRIPT.md

 ## Group page

 Now we can see the characters currently in our group!
 We are all grouped up and ready to play!
+You can arrange your first game by using the contact details provided.